 - To be admitted for Honours in Computer Science, you

-- need a degree in Computer Science
+- need a degree that covers our Computer Science curriculum

 - must have practical programming experience; our Honours degree has a strong focus on programming and it is imperative that you can program to successfully complete the Honours degree

 - To register for any individual postgraduate module you need either a degree in Computer Science or must have already fulfilled all the requirements to obtain one and to receive it at the next scheduled graduation ceremony.
 Furthermore, the same mathematics, programming, and Computer Science background as needed for an Honours in Computer Science is required.

 - The entry requirements for a Masters in Computer Science is a degree in Computer Science and an Honours degree

 - The entry requirements for a Doctoral in Computer Science is a thesis-based Masters degree.

 How do I apply?

 The important steps are: